-Top 3 responses per w Top 3 responses per well-being question Q1: What is special about your community? out your make it a better nmunity? place?
+Top 3 responses per well-being question Q1: What is special about your community?
+Q2: What would make it a better place?
+Q3: What things are important to you and your family?
 Q4: What would you like your community to look like in the future?
 Q5: How can your community work with us to make that happen?
 Access to open space (12) Access to facilities (8) Community Safety (17) Community Safety (6) Community engagement (4) Access to amenities (10) Community safety (7) Access to activities (10) Access to open space (5) Volunteering (3) Community Safety (9) Traffic Calming Measures (4) Access to transport (9) Access to transport (5) Community Events (3)